aw5o/FNLB-Self-Hosted-Autorun/README.md

 # FNLB-Self-Hosted-Autorun

 This utility enables automatic startup of your self-hosted [FNLB](https://fnlb.net/) application when Windows boots.
-It includes both installation and uninstallation scripts using PowerShell.
+It includes simple PowerShell scripts to register or unregister your app as a startup program.

 ---